youxch/Inverse-design-of-patch-antennas/README.md

 - **predict.py**: Contains the steps to use the trained model for predicting large samples and performing inverse design.
 This script allows users to design new patch antennas based on the model's predictions.

-## Contributing

-Contributions to this repository are welcome.
-Please ensure that you follow the coding standards and provide comprehensive documentation for any new features or modifications.

 ## Contact